Asia for Visitors

 The legend goes that the Emperor built the pagoda in gratitude to the Goddess of Mercy after he had a dream of her seated on a lotus and presenting him with a baby boy.
 The once childless Emperor met and married a peasant girl who bore him a son soon after.
 Hence the pagoda is built in the shape of a lotus flower.

 The wooden pagoda sits on a single stone pillar that rises out of a pond, symbolizing a sea of sorrow.
-Inside the pagoda, a gilded statue of the Goddess sits on an alter surrounded by flowers and offerings.
+Inside the pagoda, a gilded statue of the Goddess sits on an altar surrounded by flowers and offerings.

 Admission to the One Pillar Pagoda is free.